 In January 2020, the Company has completed the first 3 holes of the planned 17 drill holes at the Pulacayo Project.
 These step-out drill holes are located 25-, 50- and 115 meters west of the existing Pulacayo resource model.
-The Company has also mobilized a second drilling rig to Pulacayo and expects to complete the proposed 5,000 meter drill program in February with full assay results available by March 2020.
+The Company has also mobilized a second drilling rig to Pulacayo and expects to complete the proposed 5,000-meter drill program in February 2020.
 The remainder step out drill holes are collared up to 2km west from the existing resource model.